 HAVING is used to specify a condition for a group or an aggregate function used in the select statement.
 The WHERE clause selects before grouping.
 The HAVING clause selects rows after grouping.
 Unlike the HAVING clause, the WHERE clause cannot contain aggregate functions.
 (See this for examples).
 See Having vs Where Clause?

-48. Explain SQL AND OR statement with example?
+48. Explain SQL AND OR statement with an example?

 In SQL, the AND & OR operators are used for filtering the data and getting precise results based on conditions.